embedicalabs/AI-Trustness/AIX360-Install/README.md

 # BEFORE START

 You can use automated installation if you want.
 If you want automated install follow these steps:
--download “aix360-install.bat”
+- download “aix360-install.bat”
 - put them on anywhere you want. make sure they are on same folder.
--run the “aix360-install.bat” file.
+- run the “aix360-install.bat” file.
 - Its done! now you can use anaconda navigator to access that environment which named aix

 if you want to install it manually, you can start with step-1.
 Good luck!